Shockah/Nickel/docs/mod-build-config-release-notes.md

 ## Upcoming release

 * The package now analyzes your code for any direct enum usage (mostly `Spr` and `UK`) which could cause issues at runtime.
+* The package now analyzes your code for any direct `Card` card trait field assignents which could break Nickel's card trait handling.

 ## 1.0.2
 Released 14 July 2024.